Family Violence Orders

 - A person stopping a family member from having contact with their friends or family.

 - A person threatening to self-harm as a way of intimidating the family member.

 Basis for Family Violence Orders and Protection Orders

-In the case of Family Violence Orders the threshold is quite low, and the Court will usually grant a Family Violence Order if satisfied there has been any family violence in the past.
+In the case of FVOs the threshold is low, and the court will usually grant an FVO if satisfied there has been any family violence in the past.

 Restrictions Imposed by Orders

-Family Violence Orders and Protection Orders can impose a number of restrictions.
-These typically include conditions that:-
+FVOs and protection orders can impose a number of restrictions.
+These typically include conditions that:

 - Prevent contact with the protected person and people closely associated with them (often their children);